dan-fedramp/docs/markdown/FRMR.LOW.combined.md

 **These requirements apply to FedRAMP-compatible _trust centers_ used to store and share _authorization data_.**

 #### FRR-ADS-TC-01
+_Applies to:_ Low, Moderate, High

 > _Trust centers_ MUST be included as an _information resource_ included in the _cloud service offering_ for assessment if FRR-MAS-01 applies.

 #### FRR-ADS-TC-02
+_Applies to:_ Low, Moderate, High

 > _Trust centers_ SHOULD make _authorization data_ available to view and download in both human-readable and _machine-readable_ formats

 #### FRR-ADS-TC-03
+_Applies to:_ Low, Moderate, High

 > _Trust centers_ MUST provide documented programmatic access to all _authorization data_, including programmatic access to human-readable materials.

 #### FRR-ADS-TC-04
+_Applies to:_ Low, Moderate, High

 > _Trust centers_ SHOULD include features that encourage all necessary parties to provision and manage access to _authorization data_ for their users and services directly.

 #### FRR-ADS-TC-05
+_Applies to:_ Low, Moderate, High

 > _Trust centers_ MUST maintain an inventory and history of federal agency users or systems with access to _authorization data_ and MUST make this information available to FedRAMP without interruption.

 #### FRR-ADS-TC-06
+_Applies to:_ Low, Moderate, High

 > _Trust centers_ MUST log access to _authorization data_ and store summaries of access for at least six months; such information, as it pertains to specific parties, SHOULD be made available upon request by those parties.

 #### FRR-ADS-TC-07
+_Applies to:_ Low, Moderate, High

 > _Trust centers_ SHOULD deliver responsive performance during normal operating conditions and minimize service disruptions.